 “Tony,” Mom said, “that’s the other thing we need to tell you about.”

+I stared at them.
 ‘Oh, shit, shit, shit!’
 I thought.
 ‘We’re gonna move.
-No way!
+No fucking way!
 I absolutely can not move now!’

 “We’re going to look for a home in or near Davis.
 Your dad’s commute is going to be too long.
 We can get a bigger home there for what we’ll get when we sell this house.”